johannschopplich/resultx/README.md

 ## Key Features

 - 💆‍♂️ Returns an object or tuple with `data` and `error` properties
+- 📼 Functions can be synchronous or asynchronous
 - 🛠️ Supports custom rejected Promise error types
 - 🦾 Strongly typed